apache/dubbo-samples/golang/README.md

 * configcenter

     Some examples of different config center.
-There is only one -- zookeeper at present.
+There are only two -- zookeeper and apollo at present.

+* multi_registry

+    An example of multiple registries.

+* registry

+    Some examples of different registry.
+There is only kubernetes at present.

+* filter

+    Some examples of different filter.
+Including custom_filter and tpslimit

 ## How to build and run